-The Group has availed itself of the option to defer the application of IFRS 9 Financial Instruments contained within IFRS 4 Insurance Contracts as i) it has not previously adopted IFRS 9; and ii) its activities are predominantly connected with insurance.
-IFRS 9, which otherwise has an effective date of 1 January 2018, will be applied by the Group when IFRS 17 is adopted.
-The adoption of IFRS 9 is not expected to have a significant impact on the financial statements of the Group.
+IFRS 9 Financial Instruments has an effective date of 1 January 2018, but it has not been applied by the Company in these financial statements because it has availed itself of the option to defer the application of IFRS 9 contained within IFRS 4 Insurance Contracts.
+This is because i) the Company has not previously adopted IFRS 9; and ii) its activities are predominantly connected with insurance.
+IFRS 9 will be applied by the Company at the same time that IFRS 17 is adopted.